paolodenti/task-async-loop/README.md

 -   An exit loop condition function can be provided.

--   Iterations can be dynamically stopped during the execution task.
+-   Loop can be dynamically exited during the execution task.

--   Iteration delay can be changed dynamically during task execution.
+-   Sleep time after each iteration can be changed dynamically during task execution.

 ## Installation